Go to page content

 Pain in the Back of the Head: Types, Causes, and Remedies

-There are several types of headaches that cause pain in the back of the head and neck.
+There are several types of headaches that cause pain in the back of your head and neck.
 They can be described as either primary or secondary headaches and have different causes and triggers.
 Examples of primary headaches are migraines, cluster, and tension headaches.
 Secondary headaches, meanwhile, are those caused by medical conditions.

 Tension headache